krahets/hello-algo/docs-en/chapter_computational_complexity/iteration_and_recursion.md

 ## Iteration

 "Iteration" is a control structure used to repeatedly execute a task.
-In an iterative process, a program repeatedly executes a block of code as long as a certain condition is met, ceasing once this condition is no longer satisfied.
+In an iterative process, a program executes a block of code repeatedly until certain conditions are met, ceasing once this condition is no longer satisfied.

 ### For Loops